FOUNDINPD/ATACseq_bulk/README.md

 # ATACseq_bulk
-QC and pipeline of ATACseq bulk of FOUNDIN
+QC and pipeline of ATACseq bulk of FOUNDIN-PD

 Xylena Reed May 2020

 ### Typical pipeline below: